Poisson type conformastat spherically symmetric anisotropic fluid spacetimes: Poisson type spacetimes and motion of particles

 With respect to the comoving frame of reference (\ref{eq: tetrad0}) - (\ref{eq: tetrad3}), the 4-velocity ${\bf u}$ of a test particle moving on the spacetime (\ref{eq: met}) has components

 and the 3-velocity ${\bf v}$

 Because of its mathematical simplicity and astrophysical relevance, we shall consider circular orbits.
-For instance, its study play an important role in the physics of accretion disks around black holes.
-The stars of the disk in spiral galaxies travel in nearly circular orbits around the galactic center \cite{Binney}.
+For instance, the stars of the disk in spiral galaxies travel in nearly circular orbits around the galactic center \cite{Binney}.
 In addition, due to the spherical symmetry and also for simplicity, we shall analyze equatorial orbits on the plane $\theta =\pi /2$.
 Thus, for equatorial, circular orbits $dr/dt = d\theta/dt=0$, then ${\bf u} =u^t(1,0,0, \omega)$, where $\omega = u^\varphi/u^t =d\varphi/dt$ is the angular speed of the test particles.
 In this case $v^{(\varphi)}$ is the only nonvanishing velocity component and is given by

 $v_c$ represents the circular speed (rotation profile) of the particles measured by an inertial observer far from the source, and it is a physical parameter of interest, especially in the description of galaxies, related to the circular motion of test particles along geodesics on the galactic plane.